Morgscode/hugo-theme-spaced-blog/README.md

 - `[[params.author]]name`: The name of the primary blog author
 - `[[params.author]]description`: The primary blog author's description

+To set the blog author's avatar image - place an image named `blog-author.jpg` in your sites `/content/imagages` folder.

 To add a menu item, add the following lines in `menu`:

 ```